MatthijsBrem/wheelchair-design-platform/README.md

 ## Arduino Sound & LEDS
 explain the sound sensor and led actuation here
 ## Arduino Other Sensors
-explain all the sensors here plus communication to tthe python code
+explain all the sensors here plus communication to the python code
 # Raspberry
 introduction of what is running on the raspberry
 ## Python Code